4.6 Shorelines and Streambanks

 Preserve the natural appearance of shoreline areas and minimize degradation of surface water quality which can result from dredging operations.

 Eroding shorelines and streambanks contribute to the degradation of water quality.
 Native vegetation can effectively stabilize these areas, filter runoff for sediment and other pollutants, and provide habitat.
-Restoration of shoreline and streambanks on the lakes, Six Mile Creek, and wetlands within the subwatershed is a key strategy for meeting this plan’s goals.
+Restoration of shoreline and streambanks on Christmas Lake, especially the steep slopes on the eastern shore; the channel draining the upper subwatershed; and wetlands within the subwatershed is a key strategy for meeting this plan’s goals.

-The key areas identified in this plan for conservation activities include buffer zones adjacent to streams and channels.
-In some cases these buffer zones are riparian or flow-through wetlands, and those wetlands have been identified as key conservation areas.
-Where streams and channels flow through upland areas, conservation of native vegetation within these zones would also increase or maintain infiltration rates; decrease or maintain runoff rates and pollutant conveyance to water resources; and help minimize erosion.
-Restoration of lakeshore would have the same benefits.
+Conservation or restoration of native vegetation along shoreline and streambank would provide habitat for both aquatic and terrestrial wildlife; help increase or maintain infiltration rates; decrease or maintain runoff rates and pollutant conveyance to water resources; and help minimize erosion.
 Sustaining or improving water quality and ecological integrity is necessary to meet District goals as well as to meet state and federal nondegradation, water quality and biological integrity requirements and to prevent the need for future TMDLs.

 Desired Outcomes: Stable streambanks and shorelines to supplement other goals.

-- Linear feet of stabilized eroded shoreline and streambank
+Metrics: Linear feet of stabilized eroded shoreline and streambank.

 Promote shoreline restoration and shoreline buffer creation as methods to help meet pollutant loading reduction and ecological integrity goals.

 Conduct a Christmas Lake shoreline vegetation survey to identify current shoreline status and to identify locations where restoration may be desirable and feasible.